TeamDopel/website.html/README.md

-# website.html
+# Riemman's Website
-website for riemann
+Official Website for the Riemann Bot on Discord.
+Features coming soon.B
+By: Ishmael, John (Frontend Team)